| The

 Arab/Israeli peace, itself facing threats from Muslim

+extremists.
 Further East, Kashmir remains a potential powder keg.
 Tensions

 between Muslims and Hindus there could exacerbate Indo-Pak relations